Best Things To Eat and Drink For A Healthy Mother & Baby During Pregnancy

 These vitamins are vital components of the body formation process of the fetus.
 Vitamin B protects the baby against neural tube defects, such as spina bifida.
 They are also beneficial to the mother

 An example includes foods that contain vitamin B6, which may help ease nausea during the first trimester.
+You may also want to take a look at this article on vitamin E

 Food with high calcium and vitamin D. Nutrients is required for healthy formation of strong bones and teeth during the second trimester.